aws-cloudformation/aws-guard-rules-registry/README.md

 * Read the [Using Guard Rules Registry Guide](./docs/Using-Guard-Rules-Registry.md) for information on how to integrate into your existing continuous integration and development processes.
 Then pick from the list of [Guard Rules Registry Managed Rule Sets](#managed-rule-sets).

 **Contribute to the individual AWS Guard Registry Rules:**
 * Read the [Guard Rules Development Guide](./docs/Guard-Rules-Dev-Guide.md) for details in how to contribute and develop Guard Registry Rules.
+Additionally, Guard Rules Registry has several staged Guard rule files that have yet to be implemented.
+These Guard rules are to be a *best of effort* representation of AWS Config Managed rules.
+To get started look for an open issues labeled `good first issue`.

 **Create and contribute your own open source AWS Guard Rules Registry custom rule set:**
 * Read the [Guard Rule Sets Development Guide](./docs/Guard-Rule-Sets-Dev-Guide.md) for details on creating or updating the Guard Map rule set files.